 The American Hospital Association’s statistical compilation shows fewer admissions in hospitals but an increase in outpatient visits in 2013.
 While hospital admissions have been decreasing since 2009, outpatient visits increased 1.2 percent to more than 787 million in 2013.

 Correctly identifying patients from admission to discharge with RFID tagging or bracelets prevents patients from receiving the wrong medication.
 When it comes to documentation incorrectly identifying patient records would result in inaccurate lab diagnostic results.
 Misdiagnoses and serious medical errors commonly occur in the health care industry.
-GAO RFID systems can decrease clinical errors significantly.
+By exploring together ways RFID can work in your environment may decrease clinical errors significantly.

 Tracking Medical Staff & Patients

 RFID technology can be used to track health care staff and patients in real time.
 Outpatient administrators can locate staff at a moment’s notice.

 RFID tags attached to a patient’s wrist can by synced with bar coded information on packets of pharmaceutical drugs.
 Tagging ensures individual patients receive the correct prescribed medication.
 Our experience with our RFID Asset Tracking solution may be able to be applied to track medication from the pharmacy all the way to the drug being administered to the patient, eliminating any errors along the way.